 Billing the Claim to WSBC

-For a comprehensive list of the WSBC fee codes and their corresponding amounts for both Standard and Post-Surgical Treatment Streams, please visit the Worksafe BC website here and download their fee schedule PDF.
+We’ve listed the most common fee codes you’ll bill here but for a comprehensive list of the WSBC fee codes please visit the WorkSafe BC website here and download their fee schedule PDF.

 For the next step of submission, you can follow our guide on Sending Teleplan Claims.